 Preliminary results of the gap and WHS monitoring are encouraging.
 Many of the DLTs still survive and have upper branches turning upwards to form dense new tops (Figure 2-3).
 The age range of gaps sampled was from 2-10 years (from time of initial WHS creation).
-Within gaps the average percent vegetative cover increased from primarily devoid of vegetation to a range from 40-68% (Figures 2-4 & 2-5).
+Within gaps, the average percent vegetative cover increased from primarily devoid of vegetation to a range of 40-68% (Figures 2-4 & 2-5).
 In terms of deer forage, nearly every gap had vaccinium, with typical heights ranging from 2-8 feet, with numerous gaps having evidence of deer browsing.

 Conifer seedlings and/or saplings were often present, ranging in height from 6 inches to 12 feet but in only one case did they appear to be crowding out the other native flora.
 Several gaps also included species not commonly found throughout the remainder of the forest, including red elderberry, false azalea, and vine maple, likely due to the increase in light input and attraction of seed dispersing birds utilizing those gaps.
-Very few gaps had invasive species (evergreen and Himalayan blackberry), which were pulled by hand when found.
+Very few gaps had invasive species (evergreen and Himalayan blackberry), which are very rarely mature with fruit, and were pulled by hand when found.
 These are also no doubt brought in by seed dispersing birds visiting the gaps.
-Only a single plant was found to be mature with ripe berries when pulled in late summer.